cosmicvarta/cosmicvarta.github.io/_posts/2021-09-29-machine-learning-solar-heating-vishal.md

 Finally, we find excellent correspondence between the properties of these small-scale events and large-scale events like solar flares.
 It almost seems like the small events we find are like younger siblings of the large-scale flares.
 And through a marriage of deep learning with solar physics knowledge, we can impose constraints on the heating of the solar corona!

 [^1]: Light in general behaves as a wave if its wavelength is “large”, and behaves as a particle if its wavelength is “small”.
-If you want to get confused more, [see this] (https://theconversation.com/curious-kids-is-light-a-wave-or-a-particle-162514).
+If you want to get confused more, see [this link](https://theconversation.com/curious-kids-is-light-a-wave-or-a-particle-162514).

 [^2]: This by the way is a wonderful tale of interdisciplinary science - Quantum mechanics, statistical physics and astrophysics mixing like rice, jaggery and ghee.
-Read more [here] (https://astrobites.org/2018/12/03/the-stuff-of-stars/)
+Read more [here](https://astrobites.org/2018/12/03/the-stuff-of-stars/)

 [^3]: Ladle is the big spoon-like thing you use to mix stuff in the kadai.